BREAKING! Trump Just Turned In The Evidence Supporting Obama Wiretapping Claim! | John Hawkins' Right Wing News

 Nunes claims that the CIA and FBI have yet to provide any data “necessary to determine whether information collected on U.S. persons was mishandled and leaked.”

-Nunes has said that in his experience in the past have yielded no evidence that Trumps claims are true.
+Nunes said that his experiences in the past have yielded no evidence that Trump’s claims are true.
 However, media reports show federal agencies were actually attempting to gain permission to conduct surveillance of Trump Tower in 2016.

 One idea that may explain some of the questions is that maybe communications from Trump or his aides were gathered ‘by chance’ as part of another investigation.